Labour left: World War II and the post-war Labour government: 1939–1951

+Recent developments: 2020–present

+Following the resignation of Jeremy Corbyn in 2020, Keir Starmer was elected as Labour Party leader.
+While Labour managed to win a landslide majority in the subsequent 2024 general election, Starmer's position and shift towards a more centrist position has resulted in many MPs in the left faction of the party to grow dissatisfied.
+With some MPs in talks with Green Party of England and Wales over possible Floor-crossing concerned the decrease in popularity of Labour in their constituencies.
+Starmer has been accused of marginalising the Labour left by intervening in Labour's parliamentary selection process in favour of more centrist Labour candidates.

-The Labour left is usually taken to include former Labour Party leader Jeremy Corbyn and his allies.
-In Parliament, politicians from the Labour left include Diane Abbott, John McDonnell, Clive Lewis, Richard Burgon, Dan Carden, Lloyd Russell-Moyle, Nadia Whittome, and Zarah Sultana, among others.
+Today, the Labour left is usually taken to include former Labour Party leader Jeremy Corbyn and his allies.
+In Parliament, politicians from the Labour left include Diane Abbott, John McDonnell, Clive Lewis, Richard Burgon, Dan Carden and Nadia Whittome, among others.
 Outside Parliament, politicians from the Labour left include the former First Minister of Wales, Mark Drakeford; the mayor of the North of Tyne, Jamie Driscoll; and the honorary president of the Socialist Campaign Group and former Labour MP Dennis Skinner.